Tea may be the right choice if you are looking for a non-toxic, inexpensive product for staining wood.

 - Unlike, Chemicals It’s Non-Toxic and Non-Flammable

-- It Delivers Beautiful Natural Appearance to the Wood
+- It Delivers a Beautiful Natural Appearance to the Wood

 However, one of the best reasons is that tea does not get blotchy, unlike some other staining products.

-Because wood contains tannic acid, which is what causes the color in the wood.
+Because wood contains tannic acid, which is what causes the color of the wood.